Optional_filterOptionalcheckboxRender a checkbox or radio button

 Find a node relative to self.

-Fix selection status, after this node was (de)selected in selectMode: 'hier'
+Fix selection status, after this node was (de)selected in selectMode: 'hier'.

 This includes (de)selecting all descendants.

-opts: SetSelectedOptionsFix selection status for multi-hier mode.
+Optionalopts: SetSelectedOptionsFix selection status for multi-hier mode.
 Only end-nodes are considered to update the descendants branch and parents.
 Should be called after this node has loaded new children or after children have been modified using the API.

-opts: SetSelectedOptionsReturn a multiline string representation of a node/subnode hierarchy.
+Optionalopts: SetSelectedOptionsReturn a multiline string representation of a node/subnode hierarchy.
 Mostly useful for debugging.

 Example: